Digital-Identity-Labs/shibkit-meta_meta/README.md

 puts Shibkit::MetaMeta.entities.sort!{|a,b| a.uri.size <=> b.uri.size}.last
 ```

-Metadata will normally be downloaded, cached, parsed and sorted on first use.
+Metadata will normally be automatically downloaded, cached, parsed and sorted on first use.

 #### Easy access to Federation, Entities and Organisations
 MetaMeta can return arrays of all federations, and all entities (SPs and IDPs),